6433 Hollywood Boulevard,

 In the 1940’s, Carol Burnett worked as a Warner usher and she now has her own star on the Hollywood Walk of Fame right outside the theatre.

 From 1953 to 1961 and 1962 to 1964, three-strip Cinerama was shown and it was renamed the Warner Cinerama Theatre.
 The auditorium walls were covered up with drapes and chunks of plaster were taken off parts of the proscenium arch to accommodate the huge screen.
 A lower suspended ceiling was installed at this time.
 On April 29, 1953, the West Coast premiere of “This Is Cinerama” played for 133 weeks to 1955.
 “Cinerama Holiday” played for 81 weeks from 1955 to 1957.
 “Seven Wonders of the World” played for 69 weeks from 1957 to 1958.
 “South Seas Adventure” played for 71 weeks from 1958 to 1960.
 “How the West Was Won” (1963) played for 93 weeks.

 During the 80 week run of “2001, A Space Odyssey” in 70mm, which had its West Coast premiere here on April 4, 1968, the theatre changed hands from Stanley Warner to Pacific Theatres and was renamed the Hollywood Pacific Theatre.

 “A Clockwork Orange” (1972) also was among movies that had a very successful run.
 On 31st January 1978, after a run of Clint Eastwood in “The Gauntlet”, the Pacific Theatre closed.
 It was converted into a triple-screen theatre with 1,250 seats in the former orchestra level and two 550 seat screens in the former balcony.
 The main screen and screen 3 in the balcony were both equipped to play 70mm film.
-It re-opened later in 1978.
+It re-opened later on May 26, 1978.
 The awesome original decorations in the semi-circular lobby was not disturbed.